Lindsey Graham Confirms Failing To Comply With A Subpoena Is An Impeachable Offense

 — The Hill (@thehill) October 15, 2019

-Vice President Mike Pence, Secretary of State Mike Pompeo, Department of Defense, the Office of Management and Budget, and the Pentagon also have subpoenas and face looming deadlines to produce the materials required by the House committees investigating the president’s actions with Ukraine.
-Those who fail to comply with the legal documents from the House may face Contempt of Congress.
-While it has been nearly 90 years since Congress has jailed someone for inherent contempt, which is one of the three types of Contempt of Congress, officials reportedly mulled how to enforce the punishment should people fail to comply with subpoenas.
+Pence, Secretary of State Mike Pompeo, the Department of Defense, the Office of Management and Budget, and the Pentagon also have been issued subpoenas and face looming deadlines to produce the materials required by the House committees investigating the president’s actions with Ukraine.
+Those who fail to comply with the legal documents from the House may face contempt of Congress.

+While it has been nearly 90 years since Congress has jailed someone for inherent contempt, which is one of the three types of contempt of Congress, officials reportedly mulled how to enforce the punishment, should the aforementioned individuals and departments fail to comply with their subpoenas.

-The House wants to know if President Trump withheld $400 million in aid to Ukraine in return for President Zelinsky opening an investigation into former Vice President Joe Biden’s son, Hunter Biden, and his involvement with Burisma Holdings.
-At this time, Joe Biden is among the frontrunners for the 2020 presidential election ticket for the Democratic Party.
+In its impeachment inquiry, Congress wants to know if Trump withheld $400 million in aid to Ukraine in return for President Zelensky opening an investigation into former vice president Joe Biden’s son, Hunter Biden, and his involvement with Burisma Holdings.
+At this time, Joe Biden is among the front-runners for the 2020 presidential election ticket for the Democratic Party.